Jason2Brownlee/blog/content/posts/david-williams.md

 title: 'David Williams'
 ---

-I'm youngest is reading a ton of [David Williams](https://en.wikipedia.org/wiki/David_Walliams) books, much like his older brother did before him.
+My youngest has been reading a ton of [David Williams](https://en.wikipedia.org/wiki/David_Walliams) books recently.

 I've not read them, what are they all about?